Joao-Ex-Machina/jbcr.pt/content/blog/x200andhalf_1.md

 Honestly, I have kinda been an absent father to the X200, with this machine being used by Martim for around 75% of its lifetime.

-Has I regularly upgraded the T430: new battery pack, new screen , dock station, installed a corebooted MoBo on it...you name it!
+As I regularly upgraded the T430: new battery pack, new screen, dock station, installed a corebooted MoBo on it...you name it!

-Damn did I enjoy the heck of it, It is still my favourite machine.
+Damn did I enjoy the heck of it.
+It is still my favourite machine.

 _But..._

 But when it came to travelling I was craving something _lighter_, something more _portable_, like  a 12'' Thinkpad for example :)

-Also the T430 hinges have [this problem](https://www.reddit.com/r/thinkpad/comments/10yv52b/repairing_t430_hinges/) where they break and its a pain to replace them.
+Also the T430 hinges have [this problem](https://www.reddit.com/r/thinkpad/comments/10yv52b/repairing_t430_hinges/) where they break and it's a pain to replace them.

-And so, like the Don Corleone to the undertaker Bonasera, I asked Martim for a favour...For the X200 to come into my possesion for some time.
+And so, like the Don Corleone to the undertaker Bonasera, I asked Martim for a favour...For the X200 to come into my possession for some time.

-Altough I like to joke that the T430 was my back and leg workout, I soon understood why the classic X-series is so famous - this guy is seriously _ultra_ portable, I don't even feel it in my bag!
-Its amazing!
+Although I like to joke that the T430 was my back and leg workout, I soon understood why the classic X-series is so famous - this guy is seriously _ultra_ portable, I don't even feel it in my bag!
+It's amazing!

 # Why upgrading it?

-Although the X200 is a ultra-portable machine, it is not a very powerful one.
+Although the X200 is an ultra-portable machine, it is not a very powerful one.

 This guy was released in 2008, just to put into perspective: